-Singapore becomes the first country to offer nationwide 5G SA network slicing, as it makes an enterprise-only service available to 1.5 million consumers.
+Singapore becomes the first country to offer nationwide 5G SA network slicing, as Singtel makes an enterprise-only service available to 1.5 million consumers.

 In sum – what to know:

-Network slicing – Singtel activates 5G SA network slicing for all users, delivering improved speed, reliability, and security, including while roaming.
+Network slicing – Delivers improved speed, reliability, and security, including while roaming.
+Singtel has now made this available to all its 5G+ users.

-Free upgrades – more than 1.5 million Singtel 5G customers automatically upgraded to 5G+ services, including enhanced performance and security features.
+Free upgrades – More than 1.5 million Singtel 5G customers have been automatically upgraded to 5G+ services, as of February this year, giving them wider coverage across the island.

-Priorty service – new 5G+ services include real-time threat protection, priority customer care, and exclusive benefits for eligible users.
+Priorty service – A new 5G+ Priority service includes real-time threat protection, priority customer care, and exclusive benefits for eligible users.

 As per its press note, it explained that network slicing allows mobile traffic to be split into dedicated ‘slices’ for different applications, helping maintain speed and connectivity during high-traffic periods or in crowded locations.
-More than 1.5 million existing Singtel customers have been upgraded to the new service at no cost, as of May 1.
+More than 1.5 million existing Singtel 5G customers have been upgraded to Singtel 5G+ at no cost, as of February.
 The lower-frequency 700MHz band provides “up to 40 percent better coverage in high-rise buildings, indoor and underground spaces, as well as in remote areas across Singapore”, the company said.

 Eligible customers on select plans have also been moved to a priority tier.
 The upgrade provides faster data speeds, lower latency and more reliable connections, including for video streaming, gaming, and video calls.
 Singtel said the service includes enhanced security features such as 24/7 threat detection and blocking, even when customers are roaming.
 Additional perks for priority users include priority assistance at shops and hotlines, early access to new devices, and exclusive promotional offers.